HTS Codes With FDA Flags: Entry Process and More

 • Additional information that might be needed for certain products

 All of this information can be submitted by your customs broker electronically or manually on documentation provided by the FDA.
 The documentation must be submitted to a local FDA Import Office.
+There are many other ways that a customs broker can help you with importing.

 Get Help Handling HTS Codes with FDA Flags with USA Customs Clearance

 At USA Customs Clearance, we can keep track of all FDA regulations for you.
 Whether you import for commercial use or personal use, your time is valuable.
 With our over 100 years of combined experience in importing, you can count on us to take care of all import needs.
+When you choose USA Customs Clearance, you’ll have access to a variety of other services.

 30 Minute Licensed Expert Consulting Will Personally Guide You